uzujs/uzu/README.md

 _Considerations_
 * Event streams and FRP can be difficult to learn in the beginning, but can be great for abstracting complex asynchronous logic
 * All html is generated from javascript code, and uzu modules do not use JSX
+* The view functions are totally decoupled from the UI logic
 * Very tiny size at less than 5kb

-In Uzu, the UI logic is totally decoupled from the presentation layer (ie. the view functions).

 ## Examples